GPII/windows/GPII_RFIDListener/README.md

 See the [User listener](http://wiki.gpii.net/index.php/User_Listener) and [NFC](http://wiki.gpii.net/index.php/Using_the_NFC_Listener) pages on the GPII wikifor details of USB and NFC listening and how to encode user IDs.

-Known to work with Advanced Card Systems RFID readers including ACR122.
+Known to work with Advanced Card Systems RFID readers including ACR122 with Mifare Classic 1K and NTAG203 tags.

 ## Use

 1. Plug in the USB NFC card reader if required
 2. Run the GPII_RFIDListener.exe.
 A tray icon is created and can be right clicked on to show a menu.
-Use the menu item "Show Window" to view status.
+3. Optionally use the menu item "Show Status Window" to view status.
+4. Optionally use the "Show Diagnostic Window" for debugging.
+The X to close window actually clears the text as edit controll will fill up.
-3. Place a tag with the user id encoded onto the reader.
-Once the ne status has been recognised the tag can be removed.
+5. Place a tag with the user UID encoded as UTF8 onto the reader.
+Once the new status has been recognised the tag can be removed.

 ## Build

-Build using build.sh in Mingw base installation with g++ installed.
-Set COPTS in build.sh to change between release and debug builds.
-Apart form debugging in gdb DEBUG also
-* Displays the monitor window on startup
-* Closing the monitor window exits the listener
-* Flow manger URLs are logged to debug output and are shown in gdb
+Build using Visual studio.
+The 2013 Express version is know to work.
+You can build using the IDE or command line.
+An Installer will be created soon.

 ### libcurl